yjg30737/pyqt-text-generation-inference-gui/README.md

 3. cd src
 4. python main.py

-Set the model that you want to use in main.py
+Add any models that you want to use in main.py.
+It shows in "Model" combobox.
+You can see the combobox in "Result" section below.

 ![image](https://github.com/yjg30737/pyqt-text-generation-inference-gui/assets/55078043/a6825e5f-0433-4053-a80b-214e05282f6a)